PMArkive/NintendoClients_wiki/LDN-Protocol.md

 This page describes the protocol that is used to communicate with nearby consoles in LDN mode, which is the default mode for local multiplayer.

+Unless specified otherwise, everything is encoded in big-endian byte order.

 ## Table of Contents
 * [Overview](#overview)
 * [LDN versions](#ldn-versions)